madskjeldgaard/rofi-jack/README.md

 ## rofi-jack-connect

-A rofi script for making connections using the jack audio routing kit
+A script for making connections, either one at a time or multi channel.

-If no arguments are supplied, it will toggle between connect and disconnect.
+If no arguments are supplied, it will toggle between single channel connect and single channel disconnect as default behaviour.

 That is, if a connection is already made between the two nodes specified, it will break that connection and vice versa.